Johnny Carter (EastEnders): 2024–present

 During Dean's trial, Johnny is horrified when Linda fails to appear in court to testify, having seen Sharon be arrested for contempt of court; he eventually convinces Linda to return the next day to testify with the help of Phil Mitchell (Steve McFadden).
-Dean's trial collapses when he finally confesses to raping Linda and Johnny advises The Six that the police will most likely re-investigate them; Linda then confesses to the police (which is rejected) and to Bernie, who then leaves Walford.
+Dean's trial collapses when he finally confesses to raping Linda and Johnny advises The Six that the police will most likely re-investigate them; Linda then confesses to the police, which is rejected, and to Bernadette, who then leaves Walford.
 Johnny informs Elaine of the truth and convinces her to support Linda as she prepares for a potential arrest; however, Linda effectively evades justice when Suki's ex-husband Nish Panesar (Navin Chowdhry) confesses to the crime in order to protect Suki.
-Johnny is disappointed when Linda relapses again upon Bernie's return, which is worsened when Nish escapes from prison.
-Johnny kicks Linda out of the Queen Vic when he realises the negative effect her alcoholism is having on Ollie, and is horrified when she goes missing afterwards.
+Johnny is disappointed when Linda relapses again upon Bernadette's return, which is worsened when Nish escapes from prison.
+Johnny kicks Linda out of The Queen Vic when he realises the negative effect her alcoholism is having on Ollie, and is horrified when she goes missing afterwards.
 When she returns, Johnny is pleased when she finally agrees to enter rehab.
 After months in rehab, Linda returns home.
 Realising that Felix Baker (Matthew James Morrison) is single, Linda attempts to set him up with Johnny.
 Johnny refuses, but Linda later walks in on Johnny and Felix embracing.
 Johnny desires a serious relationship, but Felix prefers to remain open.
 However, after Johnny gives him an ultimatum, Felix agrees to commit to a proper relationship.
-Their relationship doesn't last long as Johnny has a one-night stand with Callum Highway (Tony Clay), and Felix leaves Walford after it is revealed.
+Their relationship does not last long as Johnny has a one-night stand with Callum Highway (Tony Clay), and Felix leaves Walford after it is revealed.
 Johnny and Callum continue seeing each other, despite Callum's attempts to be faithful to his husband Ben.